cloudmesh/cloudmesh-queue/README-windows.md

 line to split a command in multiple lines.

 This demonstration is done using Windows command prompt.
-Using `gitbash` is advised is a Linux like terminal is preferred by users.
+Using `gitbash` is advised if a Linux like terminal is preferred by users.

 ## Instalation on Windows